-If there a quick and super easy recipe that every kids would craze about, it’s the simple funnel cake that we all indulge at the fairground or festival.
+If there a quick and super easy recipe that every kid would craze about, it’s the simple funnel cake that we all indulge at the fairground or festival.
 Greasy, sweet yet appealing are all we should remember.

 Making funnel cake can’t be super easy and no, you don’t need a funnel for that.
-You can use anything from a peri bottle to piping bag and just drizzle the batter into hot oil.
+You can use anything from a peri bottle to a piping bag and just drizzle the batter into the hot oil.

 Shape wise, they can be anything you want, from drizzling, funneling (tradition way), dipping, pouring in, coating other stuff inside?… all work out well enough.